ThatBoyProgrammer/ThatBoyProgrammer/README.md

-- 👋 Hi, I’m @ThatBoyProgrammer
+- 👋 Hi, I’m Samuel Afekhiku
 - 👀 I’m a developer in the following fields Web3.js, Data Science, Web Development and Hybrid Apps
 - 💞️ I’m looking to collaborate on any open source projects
 - 📫 How to reach me: twitter @Sam_D_Developa